Phnom Kulen

 Phnom Kulen (or Kulen Mountain; ភ្នំគូលែន, Phnum Kulên /km/; lit.
 'Lychee Mountain') is a mountain range and a part of Phnom Kulen National Park in Siem Reap Province, Cambodia.

 Geography

 Rather than a hill range, Phnom Kulen is an isolated chain of small mountain plateaux of moderate height lying south of the Dângrêk Mountains.
 The range stretches for about 40 km in a WNW–ESE direction and is located some 48 km north of Siem Reap.

-Its highest point is 487 m and its height is quite regular, averaging 400 m all along the range.
+The top of the plateau has a fairly consistent elevation, averaging 400 m all along the range.
+Its highest point is approximately 500 m according to topographic data from PeakVisor and Google Earth.

 Geologically Phnom Kulen is formed of sandstone.
 It was important as a quarry in Angkorian times, the major quarries being located in the southeastern angle of the massif.

 Protected area

 There is a sanctuary in the area, Phnom Kulen National Park, straddling the districts of Svay Leu and Va Rin.
 Its purpose is recreational and scientific in order to preserve the natural scenic features of Phnom Kulen mountain, like some famous waterfalls.

 The park is located about 48 km to the north of the provincial town of Siem Reap.